transpect/epubcheck-transpect/README.md

 ```
 Invocation without arguments will show you the options.

 For direct invocation of calabash, please look at how it is invoked in the [epubcheck-transpect](epubcheck-transpect) script.
-For Windows, you can
+For Windows, until we provide an `epubcheck-transpect.bat` file, you can use this calabash invocation with `calabash\calabash.bat` instead of `calabash/calabash.sh`.

 # Customization